Sunbird-Ed/sunbird-perf-tests/README.md

 50+ users can signup / login every second with 2 Keycloak nodes.
 A 50% drop as compared to 4 Keyclaok nodes.

-### 5. Few more apis invoked with 2 Keycloak nodes
+### 5. Few Learner Service APIs invoked with 2 Keycloak nodes

 * These were captured after optimizations were applied to the individual APIs
 * Each API is tested with 1 hashing